jeremylowery/stypes/README.md

 Rich Type Library for Textual Data
 ==================================

+**WARNING: This is alpha software and the interface is likely to change.**

 stypes is a text parsing, conversion and formatting library written to efficiently handle large fixed-width text record data files.
 Convert text streams into dictionaries, lists, tuples, named tuples, ordered dictionaries